coredex-source/Noviq/README.md

 ## Version

-Current version: **prealpha-v2.3.0**
+Current version: **alpha-v1.0.0**

 ---

-*Note: This project is in pre-alpha development.
+*Note: This project is in alpha development.
 Features may change, and bugs are expected.*